Norris Edges Piastri For Pole As McLaren Lock Out Melbourne Front Row - UrduPoint

 Mercedes' George Russell will keep Red Bull's four-time world champion company on the second row.
 Lewis Hamilton will start in eighth on his Ferrari debut.

 "It's the perfect way to start the year.
-A big congrats to the team, everyone has done an amazing job to start with a one-two," said Norris.
+A big congrats to the team, everyone has done an amazing job to start with a one-two," said Norris after his 10th career pole.

 "But it is just quali, right?
 Let's see tomorrow," he added.